Areas: Clinical Psychology / Intradisciplinary Health

 Brief History and Mission:

 Ongoing efforts include an active collaboration with colleagues in Israel to bring Laws of Life interventions, now known in Israel as the “Moral Compass” project, to schools for Jewish and Israeli Arab students in Israel and small group in-school and after-school strengths-oriented interventions focused around community service/service learning as a vehicle for youth skill building, competence enhancement, empowerment, leadership development, problem behavior prevention, and risk reduction, using a constructivist and CBT-oriented theoretical and pedagogical structure.
-Our signature program is “GLO”—Girls Leading Outward, named by the youth involved in the program.
+Another signature program is “GLO”—Girls Leading Outward, named by the youth involved in the program.
 We have also begun developing a version for boys.
+These and related Tier 2 interventions are a relatively recent focus of our work.

 Developing Schools of Character: A Focus on New Brunswick and Jersey City